aukspot/dles/README.md

 ### Development

 The app is written in Svelte with SvelteKit.
+You will need to have `npm` installed.

 To get started, clone the repository and go into the project's folder.